 Now, if you have measured low testosterone levels, then a T-booster will be essential.
 But there are good reasons not to rule out creatine.

-To help you better understand how these products might help your fitness journey, I had a nutritionist explain what you can expect.
+To help you better understand how these products might help your fitness journey, I had a certified nutritionist explain what you can expect.

 Here’s what we found.

 - Choosing between testosterone boosters and creatine depends on individual fitness goals and current testosterone levels.